 WHAT TO WEAR TO SESSIONS

 Fascial techniques are most effective directly on skin.
 It is also difficult to interpret the bodies postural patterns through baggy or unfitted clothing.
 It is recommended that clients arrive with comfortable attire that allows for maximal skin exposure, such as athletic, stretchy shorts, full coverage underwear, minimally strappy, open backed and comfortable bras.
 There is a lot of care taken to maintain modesty and comfort through out sessions.
-Temperature is also regulated with blankets and table warmer or air conditioner to make sure you are comfortable during your session.
+Temperature is also regulated with blankets and table warmer or air conditioner/heat to make sure you are comfortable during your session.

 THINGS TO NOTE